Simsreal/simsreal/CONTRIBUTING.md

 ### General guidelines
 * Make incremental changes to world complexity, e.g. adding more objects, more complex scenes, etc.
 * The objects you created in the world are enabled with `physics` and interactable with [Sensors](#sensors).
+* Often ask yourself: how does this change affect the human's consciousness upon perceiving it?

 ## Sensors
 Building human with sensors is crucial to make `Perceptions` enriched and its subsequent processing.